VernonCo/ps_utils/README.md

 ```

 ## requests conditional sequence
-- 1st call using local wsdl and inject location
+- 1st call using local wsdl and inject location -- quicker retrieving local wsdl, consistent, and standard
-- else on error: call using remote wsdl
+- else on error: call using remote wsdl -- some do not work with the standard wsdl
-- else on error: call using remote wsdl and inject location
+- else on error: call using remote wsdl and inject location -- some have the wrong location (ie localhost) in their wsdl

+## Inventory versions
+Currently only verion 1.2.1 works with filters and gives a clean data set for the form selects on filters